ClemensFischer/XAML-Map-Control/README.md

 Main classes are

 - **MapBase**: The core map control.
 Provides properties like Center, ZoomLevel and Heading, which define the currently displayed map viewport.

 - **Map**: MapBase with basic mouse and touch input handling for zoom, pan, and rotation.

 - **MapTileLayer**: Provides tiled map content (e.g. from OpenStreetMap) by means of a **TileSource**.

-- **MapImageLayer**: Provides map content that covers the entire viewport (e.g. from a Web Map Service).
+- **MapImageLayer**, **WmsImageLayer**: Provides map content that covers the entire viewport, typically from a Web Map Service (WMS).

+- **WmtsTileLayer**: Provides tiled map content from a Web Map Tile Service (WMTS).

 - **MapItemsControl**: Displays a collection of **MapItem** objects (with a geographic **Location**).